 Mattress Market Share by Manufacturer (US)

 Sealy tops the list with 15% market share.
 Both Sealy and #2 Serta have seen their market share stabilize somewhat in the past year, after having lost share in previous years.
 D2C brands Purple and Nectar come in 4th and 6th, respectively.
 Nectar had the second-highest growth rate for unit share over the past year and has had significant increases in share for four of the last five years.

 Mattress manufacturers often own multiple brands, such as Tempur-Sealy International, which owns Tempur-Pedic and Sealy.
 Serta and Beautyrest are owned by Serta Simmons Bedding.
 Tuft and Needle, a D2C brand that didn’t make the top six brand list, was acquired by Serta Simmons as well.

 Mattress Retailer Market Share (US)

-A mattress market analysis by TraQline shows that eCommerce company Amazon ranks first among retail outlets with a 16 percent share of the market.
+A mattress market analysis by TraQline shows that eCommerce retailer Amazon ranks first among all outlets, with a 15% share of the market.

 - The Mattress Firm